-Lesson Title: Reading Skills Development: Skimming and Scanning Theme: Reading Lesson Number: L4-L017 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Demonstrate understanding of when to use skimming and scanning when reading a text.
-Use skimming and scanning to read a text quickly and purposefully.
+Lesson Title: Reading Skills Theme: Reading Development: Skimming and Scanning Lesson Number: L4-L017 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils Preparation 1 Read the n assage 'How My will be able to: 1.
+Read the passage, 'How My Favourite Candidate Was Defeated Demonstrate understanding of when in an Election' (see end of lesson). to use skimming and scanning when reading a text. the board (see ehension questions on end of lesson).
+2. Use skimming and scanning to read a text quickly and purposefully.
 Answer questions on a text.
-Favourite Car in an Election' (s assage, 'How My ndidate Was Defeated see end of lesson). whension questions on and of lesson).

 - 1. Introduce the topic of skimming and scanning: - a.
-Texts on examinations can be overwhelming, but the comprehension questions ask you to look for specific information within the text or pull out general ideas not understand every word. - b.
-Skimming and scanning are two reading skills that can help you quickly find information and understand a text better.
+Texts on examinations can be overwhelming, but the comprehension questions ask you to look for specific information within the text or pull out general ideas not understand every word. - Skimming and scanning are two reading skills that can help you quickly find information and understand a text better.
 This will be the focus of today's lesson.